 We also introduce a pair of discrete state variables $r^i_t \in C$ and $\gamma^i \in \mathcal{T}$.
-The index of the latest checkpoint passed by player $i$ at time $t$ is $r^i_t$, and it is computed by function $p: X\rightarrow C$.
-The earliest time when player $i$ reaches $c_\tau$ is $\gamma^i$.
+The index of the latest checkpoint passed by player $i$ at time $t$ is $r^i_t$, and it is computed by the function $p: X\rightarrow C$.
 We assume these definitions also exist for player $j$.
 Using these definitions, we formulate the objective, Equation \eqref{eq:gen_obj}, and core dynamics, Equations \eqref{eq:gen_dyn}-\eqref{eq:gen_goal_time}, of the game from player $i$'s perspective as follows: